pbloem/kit/README.md

 ## Installation

-The simplest way to use kit is through [JitPack](https://jitpack.io/#pbloem/kit).
+The simplest way to use kit is as a maven module, with [JitPack](https://jitpack.io/#pbloem/kit).
 Add the following repository:

 ```xml
 	<repositories>